Suhana-Samanta/Cognizant-Digital-Nurture-4.0-JavaFSE-SupersetID-6403192-/Week 3/Spring Data JPA (Quick Example)/README.md

 This is a demo project showcasing how to use **Spring Boot**, **Spring Data JPA**, and **Hibernate** with an **Oracle Database** — developed entirely in **VS Code**.

-It is adapted from a Cognizant hands-on guide originally designed for MySQL.

-> **Note:** I chose to use **Oracle Database** instead of MySQL for this implementation.

 ---

 ## 📦 Project Details